Learn how to make your writing as effective as possible

 - write in the active voice

-- use plain English without dumbing your writing down (even when explaining complex issues)
+- use plain language without dumbing your writing down (even when explaining complex issues)

 - cut your own copy